brettchalupa/developer-interview-questions/README.md

 ### Finances & Benefits

+- When and why do employees get raises?
 - What are the benefits?
 - How is time off approached?
     - If the policy is unlimited time off, is there a minimum?